 Another way to sync your telescope to the chart, is by clicking the label of a selected object with the right mouse button.
 In the pop up window, click the line Telescope, and in the next pop up Sync.

 Center the chart on the telescope position and follow it.

 It is important to remember that a telescope connection is linked to the chart that was active when you connect it.

-This allow to use more than one telescope, even with a different driver, each one connected to it's chart.
+This allows to use more than one telescope, even with a different driver, each one connected to it's chart.

-So if you want many chart to follow a single telescope do it in the chart with the narrower field of view, and link the other chart to this one.
+So if you want many charts to follow a single telescope do it in the chart with the narrower field of view, and link the other charts to this one.